aldertzomer/wrangling-genomics/_episodes/04-variant_calling.md

 ~~~
 {: .output}

 Most likely in your terminal the output is cut to something around 71 columns.
-This is due to a graphical backend missing.
+This is due to a missing link between the terminal and a graphical display.
 Don't worry, in "real" life
 we typically prefer to do inspections using a graphical viewer anyways.
 The number of shown columns depend on the width of your terminal and can be more
 wide wile using an additional command before samtools (don't mind remembering this). `export COLUMNS; samtools tview .....`.